-- Reid Hall in Paris
+- Columbia in Paris

 - The Berlin Consortium for German Studies

 - The Kyoto Center for Japanese Studies

-- The Columbia in Beijing Program at Tsinghua University

-- The Tropical Biology and Sustainability Program in Kenya
+- Columbia in Kenya

-- Columbia University in London
+- Columbia in London

-- Columbia Global Seminars taught on Columbia-sponsored study abroad programs
+- Consortium for Advanced Studies in Cuba

 Credit from outside approved programs is certified as transfer credit toward the degree when the student returns to the College and upon receipt of appropriate transcripts and other supporting materials.
 Grades earned during participation in outside approved programs are not reflected on the transcript or the cumulative GPA.
 College transfer students should note that they are permitted no more than 60 points of outside credit (see Academic Regulations-Regulations for Transfer Students).